schinta99/schinta_Portfolio/final-project-part-two.md

 **Questions to be answered:**
 - How would you describe your understanding of the stigma surrounding HIV/AIDS?
 - Have you personally witnessed or experienced stigma related to HIV/AIDS in your community or media?
+- Do you know the difference between HIV and AIDS?
+- Is HIV treatable ?

 #### Section 2: Personal Impact of Stigma
 Objective: Based on discussions around stigma, ask participants if they feel that stigma affects healthcare access and the willingness of individuals to seek treatment.